PaloAltoNetworks/terraform-provider-panos/docs/index.md

 distinction for any resources or data sources added, and will be slowing working to retrofit the existing resources to behave this way.

-One resource has been retrofitted in this regard, and that's the `panos_address_object` resource.
-In order to not break existing plans / deployments, the provider has an alias for `panos_panorama_address_object` that uses this new approach.
-This means that as of 1.7, you can add an address object to Panorama using the name `panos_address_object` or `panos_panorama_address_object`.
-This is the only pre-1.7 resource that has been modified like this as a trial run.
-If you encounter any issues, please open a GitHub issue against the provider.

-This merging also has an affect on the ID for a resource.
-Since NGFW and Panorama often require slightly different params, the names will be slightly different based on if the provider is acting on a NGFW or a Panorama.
-The ID is important when you try to import an existing config into Terraform.
-So in the documentation for these newer style resources, there will be one format for NGFW and another format for Panorama.

 ## Versioning